Hello!

 What You’ll Find on Learning From Literature

-I started this blog from my dorm room in college.
-I majored in Financial Planning – so I did not know how to build a website.
+I started this blog from my dorm room in college while majoring in Financial Planning – so I did not know how to build a website (and still don’t really).
 Everything you see here is the result of learning on the go.

 LFL is now a mix of everything I love about books and reading:

-• Reviews — Spoiler-free reviews that explore a book’s summary, background, themes, analysis, and my personal takeaways.
+- Reviews — Spoiler-free commentary that dives into a book’s background, themes, style, and more.

-• Articles — A wide-ranging exploration of everything literature – from reading tips and author profiles to literary culture.
+- Articles — A wide-ranging look at all things literature – from reading tips and author profiles to literary culture.

-• Lists — Curated lists of must-read books by theme, genre, or author — perfect if you want to browse widely instead of diving deep into one book.
+- Lists — Curated lists of must-read books by genre, author, or theme – perfect if you want to browse widely instead of diving deep into one book.

 My Thoughts on Book Reviews